derricw/siggo/config/README.md

 Siggo keeps a configuration `yaml` file at `~/.siggo/config.yml`.
 You can and should edit it manually, but there are some helper commands for certain things.

+Most optional behavior is opt-in (disabled by default).
+For example, siggo does not save messages unless you turn on `save_messages`.

 ### Print Current Configuration to stdout

 ```